prathamesh-pichkate/User-Management/README.md

 # 📋 PROJECT SUMMARY - User Management System

 ## Overview
-This is a complete, production-ready MERN stack User Management application built for the Full Stack Intern assessment at Bits and Volts Pvt.
-Ltd.
+User Management System is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+The project is designed to manage user information with complete CRUD functionality, following a clean and component-based architecture.

+The application allows users to add, view, edit, delete, search, and export user data, while maintaining a responsive and user-friendly interface.
+Profile images are handled using Cloudinary for secure and scalable image storage.
 ---

 ## 🎯 What's Included